CORONAVIRUS & YOUR STAY: Read about our response by clicking here.

-This quaint seaside village has a charming atmosphere that fills its narrow streets and seaside footpaths.
+Our Marazion holiday cottages are well-placed for you to enjoy this quaint seaside village, with a charming atmosphere that fills its narrow streets and seaside footpaths.
 Despite it being home to just over 1000 people, there is an abundance of restaurants, pubs and beaches at its doorstep for both visitors and residents to enjoy.
 The dramatic St. Michael’s Mount commands the Marazion landscape, the causeway linking up with the village and the ferries that leave from the shores of the beach sprawling out in front of Marazion.
 The town of Penzance, with its rich maritime history, is around three miles away and a glorious seafront walk connects it to the village, with Newlyn’s artist’s community lying just beyond.
 Staying in Marazion you’ll also be within easy reach of the wild Lizard Peninsula as well as the popular town, St Ives – it’s a great spot to explore the beauty and variety of West Cornwall.

-For a small village Marazion has an impressive collection of exceptional restaurants and cosy pubs.
+For a small village Marazion has an impressive collection of exceptional restaurants and cosy pubs, all within easy reach of our holiday cottages there.
 Of course, there are plenty of great eateries and bars in the wider area too (Penzance has some great little gems) – but here’s our pick of Marazion’s finest.

 Book up early and get into Ben’s Cornish Kitchen – a modest exterior that offers mouth-wateringly incredible food.
 It has attracted the attention of national food critics who rave about its quality – all for marvellously good value.
 There’s a small but excellently well-curated menu offering bistro-style dishes, each showcasing the local produce – if you can find time to eat here you won’t be disappointed.